Aboriginal and Torres Strait Islander programs

 Each year, QPRC holds a large and symbolic walk for reconciliation, which involves all of the schools across the Queanbeyan Palerang region, along with local Aboriginal and Torres Strait Islander elders and the broader community.
 The walk takes place from Queens Bridge, along Monaro St and ends with an official ceremony in Queanbeyan town park.

-This year the walk was held on Tuesday 28 May.
+The 2024 walk was held on Tuesday 28 May.